PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup.md

 ####3.
 Shadow removal

 Recongnizing that shadow areas affected my binary mask images (shown later), I added a simple shadow removal method based on a paper *"A robust approach for road detection with shadow removal technique"* by Salim, Cheng and Degui.
-For implementation details please refer to the paper, but a quick intuition is that shadows are areas that have high saturation (thus lively colors), but low value - so areas of lively colors that don't appear lively in the image.
-Once shadow areas are identified, shadows can be removed (or at least their impact attenuated) by making their moments closer to moments of surrounding non-shadow areas.
+For implementation details please refer to the paper, but a quick intuition is that shadows are areas that have lively colors (thus high saturation in HSV space), but appear dark (thus have low value in HSV space).
+Once shadow areas are identified, shadows can be removed (or at least their impact attenuated) by making their image statistics closer to these of surrounding non-shadow areas.

-In practice above method works well on small to medium size shadow patches and proves useful in removing some of the shadows that happen to fall within car lanes.
+In practice above method works well on small to medium size shadow patches and proves useful in removing some of shadows that happen to fall within car lanes.

 While I perform shadow removal on warped images (`car.processing.ImageProcessor.get_preprocessed_image()`, line 125, below I present a sample unwarped image, first in original form then with shadow removed, followed by a saturation-based mask for both cases.